BiQ-Bluesoft/xperience-community-elastic-search/docs/Elasticsearch-XbK-integration EN.md

 `IIndexEventItemModel` is an abstract type representing an item being processed for indexing.
 This includes `IndexEventWebPageItemModel` for web page items and `IndexEventReusableItemModel` for reusable content items.

-You can retrieve content using methods like `GetPage<T>`, as shown in this example:
+You can retrieve content using methods like `GetPage<T>` from the `StrategyHelper` class, as shown in this example:
 [Data retrieval during indexing](https://gitlab.bluesoft.cz/oss/xperience-by-kentico-elasticsearch/-/blob/IN-654-Elastic-search-from-azure/docs/Custom-index-strategy.md?ref_type=heads#data-retrieval-during-indexing).

 #### Updating Related Content in the Index